 - Bent frame or frame misalignment

-More energy efficient – Embracing new technologies replaces headaches with possibilities.
-By upgrading to newer generation conveyor systems, you can save on energy + electricity, lowering your overall production costs.
+- More Energy Efficient: Embracing new technologies replaces headaches with possibilities.
+By upgrading to newer generation conveyor systems, you can save on energy and electricity, lowering your overall production costs.

 The Process of Selecting a New Unit Handling Conveyor at IBT

-Every customer that comes to IBT looking for a new conveyor system is met with 2 primary questions:
+Every customer that comes to IBT looking for a new conveyor system is met with two primary questions:

-- What is the size/weight/rate of the product they produce currently or you’re wanting to achieve in the future?
+- What is the size/weight/rate of the product you produce currently, or you want to achieve in the future?

-- Are there any specific conditions that you operate in or require, such as food-grade, outdoor, washdown, explosion proof?
+- Are there any specific conditions that you operate in or require, such as food-grade, outdoor, washdown, or explosion-proof?

 From there, we use a project team approach for the design and implementation of advanced conveying systems solutions.
 Each system is the result of the coordinated efforts of our technical sales professionals, engineering staff, and, most importantly, you – our customers.

-Our conveying system design philosophy involves 4 key steps to ensure accuracy, functionality and payback:
+Our conveying system design philosophy involves four key steps to ensure accuracy, functionality, and payback: